How do you have a guilt free holiday and enjoy food and family? These three tips will help.

-The problem with alcohol is that in the moment you don’t feel guilt.
+The problem with alcohol is that in the moment, you don’t feel guilt.
 All you feel is pleasure.
-Unfortunately, the next day you will have a food hangover and guilt hangover.
-You will beat yourself up for not having more self-control.
+Unfortunately, the next day, you will have a food hangover and a guilt hangover.
 If food is a problem where emotions come in, this can set off a binge.
-Please don’t let that happen this year.
+Please don’t let that happen.

-Drink a glass of water for every alcoholic beverage that you have and make sure that you have some food in your stomach before you drink any alcohol.
+If you are going to drink alcohol, drink a glass of water for every alcoholic beverage that you have and make sure that you have some food in your stomach before you drink alcohol.

-Find a quiet place and take ten to fifteen minutes to reflect on all that you have to be thankful for.
-If there is dysfunction within your family, use this time to ask for Divine help.
-Spend this time feeling God’s presence.
-Ask God to give you strength in having the peace and power to either hold your own tongue, or to not let the dysfunctional nature of others rob you of your joy.
+If there is dysfunction in your family, take a few moments to ask for Divine help.
+Ask God to give you strength in having the peace and power to hold your own tongue, or to not let the dysfunctional nature of others rob you of your joy.